 I want to share with you the story of David Lichtenstein and The Lightstone Group – my story.
-It’s a story appropriate to be heard by everyone from New Jersey to California and from Montana to Texas; black or white, rich or poor.
+It’s a story appropriate for everyone from New Jersey to California, from Montana to Texas, black or white, rich or poor.
 You only have to be an American to understand how it applies to you.
-And, I have been very fortune to have been born an American in a country that encourages its citizens to work hard, work smart and seize a fair chance to succeed in every possible way in our great democracy.
+I was very fortunate to be born in America, a country that encourages its citizens to work hard, work smart and seize a fair chance to succeed in every possible way through our great democracy.

-Despite what you read in the newspapers about our struggling economy, the American Dream is still very much alive and it still allows and encourages people from even the most humble beginnings like me, Lichtenstein, to climb the ladder of success.
-Not wanting to sound overly narcissistic, it is important that every single person alive in the United States know the story of someone like David Lichtenstein, because it is an American success story told over and over again by many besides myself.
-It is a story that reminds us all that believing in the Dream has always been in the DNA of Americans, since the nation first declared its independence from Great Britain.
+Despite what you read in the newspapers about our struggling economy, the American Dream is still very much alive.
+It still encourages people like me, who come from even the most humble beginnings, to climb the ladder of success.
+Not wanting to sound overly narcissistic, it is important that every single person in the United States knows the story about someone like David Lichtenstein.
+It is an American success story told over and over again by many besides myself.
+It is a story that reminds us all that believing in the Dream has been in the DNA of Americans since the nation first declared its independence from Great Britain.
 From John Adams and Thomas Jefferson to Steve Jobs and Bill Gates, the reality of the Dream has proven itself over and over again as common men from all walks of life went on to become great ones in our land of opportunity.

-Now, Mr. Lichtenstein is not in the same class as those previously mentioned.
-In fact, I revere each of these gentlemen’s special contributions to American history and to American know-how, respectively But, David Lichtenstein does share the same exact ladder that each once climbed to attain his greatness.
-Indeed, it’s the same exact ladder that every successful American – born here or naturalized later on – has had available to them to rise above many of lives struggles.
+Now, I’m not in the same class as those previously mentioned.
+In fact, I revere each of these gentlemen’s special contributions to American history and to American know-how, respectively.
+However, I share the same exact ladder that each of these men once climbed to attain his greatness.
+In fact, it’s the same exact ladder that every successful American has had available to them to rise above many of life’s struggles.

 So, what has been my story?
 What has been the story of David Lichtenstein in business and in life?